 This program has been in operation since 1964 and has successfully changed the lives of thousands of DC area youth.
 It has provided mentors for both boys and girls, summer jobs that allow those youth to give back to the program and provide a safe haven for kids to learn and play.

 Our Bright Futures program launched in the 1990’s helps teen mothers who are wards of the District of Columbia become healthy, independent, and capable parents.
 The young mothers live in a residential facility with FMGW mentors and case managers and take parenting and life skills classes.
 The goal of the program is for residents to graduate at age 21 with the knowledge and skills they need to make good choices, be healthy adults, and responsible parents.

-The Mental Health Program is certified as a Core Service Agency and Choice Provider for Mental Health Rehabilitation through the DC Department of Mental Health and has been operating since 1943.
+The Mental Health Program is certified as a Core Service Agency for Mental Health Rehabilitation through the DC Department of Mental Health and has been operating since 1943.
 Trained licensed therapists and counselors provide guidance to mentally ill, abused and neglected children; adults suffering from anxiety, depression and mental illness; and lonely and despairing seniors.
 They also provide domestic violence and anger management counseling.
 The goal of the Mental/Behavioral Health unit is to provide high-quality, low-cost mental health services to all at little or no cost Greater Washington residents.
-We recently opened up a clinic in Southeast Washington, DC and Oxon Hills, Maryland.
+Our Mental Health Center is located in Oxon Hill, Maryland.

 - Outpatient Mental Health Scope of Services

 - Community Integration Scope of Services